michaelcale/books/books/go/0060-pointers/010-basic-pointers.md

 Title: Basic pointers
 Id: 4054
 ---
 Go has pointers, like C++.
-A pointer to a variable is address of that variable in memory.
+A pointer to a variable is the address of that variable in memory.

 Unlike C++, Go doesn't have pointer arithmetic i.e. you can't add or substract from pointers.